silvasouzaadriano/rocketseatbootcamp8/docs/README.md

         </Info>
       </Left>

-    f) Add a check to only show the TouchableOpacity button if the appointment was not cancelled and the there is no canceled date set.
+    g) Add a check to only show the TouchableOpacity button if the appointment was not cancelled and the there is no canceled date set.
 Also, on the same button add the call to onCancel function which will cancel the appointment

       {data.cancelable && !data.canceled_at && (